MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/GoalOutcomeReference.md

 ---
 title: Account - Common Data Model | Microsoft Docs
-description: Business that represents a customer or potential customer.
-The company that is billed in business transactions.
+description: Details of what's changed (or not changed).
+The goal outcome is independent of the outcome of the related activities
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe